- 1867: 16 miles completed from Ackley to Eldora, Iowa by the Eldora Railroad and Coal Company

 Diagram of this style bridge

-The author has ranked this bridge as being moderately significant, due to the unique design of the truss.
+The author has ranked this bridge as being regionally significant, due to the unique truss design and large size.

 The photo above is an overview.